Our role and responsibilities

 Our activities are funded from Vote: Social Development.
 Our annual work programme is agreed directly with the Minister for Disability Issues.

 The Office for Disability Issues is a small team administered by the Ministry of Social Development.
 It is located within the Social Policy Group of the Ministry.
-The Acting Director of the Office for Disability Issues is Brian Coffey and there are six other staff members.
+The Director of the Office for Disability Issues is Brian Coffey and there are six other staff members.

 Subscribe to our e-newsletter